mohammad-askari/PerchClimb/README.md

 ### To enable manual control using a transmitter
 Connect to PC a transmitter via USB or wirelessly via an RF siumaltor dongle (e.g., *FrSky XSR-SIM*).
 Then install the **PySticks** package by navigating to its directory and runing the script:
-`python3 communicateViaBLE.py`
+`sudo python3 setup.py install`
-You should now modify the joystick axes to send desired commands and switch to **manual** control mode.
+You should now modify the joystick axes in the main python script to send desired commands and switch to **manual** control mode to override regular Serial <-> BLE communication interface.

 ### Microcontroller info: